AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/metadata-export-failure.md

 ---
 # Why does metadata export for a folder fail with "String is too long" exception?

 When you [export metadata](https://experienceleague.adobe.com/en/docs/experience-manager-65/content/assets/using/metadata#export-metadata) for a folder from the Assets UI, the export job can fail with `String is too long` exception.
-This typically happens when the folder contains Guides-specific properties that store non-string values, such as `baselineObj`.
+This typically happens when the folder contains Experience Manager Guides specific properties that store non-string values, such as `baselineObj`.

 **Why does this happen?**